 Nowadays, we spend more time than ever in front of screens and keyboards.
 It’s no wonder that millions of people every year develop painful conditions like headaches and neck pain.
 But one of the most common conditions is also one of the most misunderstood: carpal tunnel syndrome.
 This painful condition arises when the median nerve in the wrist is compressed by surrounding tissues.
 If your career or hobbies involve repetitive hand movements, you are especially at risk for carpal tunnel.
-Fortunately, there’s plenty you can do, such as visiting our chiropractic team at Integrated Health Solutions!
+Fortunately, there’s plenty you can do, such as visiting our chiropractic and advanced medical team at Integrated Health Solutions!
 Here’s what you should know about carpal tunnel and how to stay safe.

 Carpal tunnel usually starts off with mild symptoms that can quickly become very painful.
 Sometimes, the condition can be misdiagnosed as tendonitis, arthritis or another painful condition.
 But carpal tunnel has distinct symptoms.
 In the majority of cases, you will feel pain or pressure in the center of your wrist, right at the base of your hand.

 Carpal tunnel is distinct because the pain is caused by a compressed nerve.
 Rather than general soreness, some patients describe the sensation as a sharp pain or a pain that radiates down their forefinger and thumb.
 In later stages, you may develop tingling or numbness in your fingers, especially at night.

 When you have any kind of pain in your wrists, you should visit a health professional immediately.
 A combination of chiropractic treatment and That’s why resting your wrist is key to healing.
 Obviously, it’s not always possible to eliminate everything that’s contributing to your carpal tunnel, but there are a few choices you can make: